MIDEAST STOCKS-Dubai leads most of Gulf higher; Saudi index dips

 By Ateeq Shariff

-March 11 (Reuters) - Stock markets in the United Arab Emirates ended higher on Thursday, on the back of financials and energy shares, while the Saudi index ended a four-day winning streak.
+March 15 (Reuters) - Stock markets in the United Arab Emirates ended higher on Monday, extending gains from the previous session following Dubai's plans to increase tourism capacity, while the Saudi index was hit by its banking shares.

-Dubai's main share index .DFMGI advanced 1%, with its largest lender Emirates NBD ENBD.DU rising 2.6%, while sharia-compliant lender Dubai Islamic Bank DISB.DU closed 1.5% higher.

-Elsewhere, Dubai Investments DINV.DU rose 3.4% after announcing a 8% cash dividend for the year 2020.
+Dubai's main share index .DFMGI closed 0.7% higher, with blue-chip developer Emaar Properties EMAR.DU and Dubai Investments DINV.DU, the Gulf-based diversified investment group, both advancing 2.5% each.

+The Dubai government on Saturday announced its plan to increase tourism and hotel capacity by 134% over the next 20 years, as part of a wider plan to make the emirate more competitive as Gulf countries brace for the post-oil era.

+The Dubai-2040 plan forecasts a 400% increase in beach capacity and 168 square kilo meter of lands allocated to logistics and other businesses, a government statement said.

-In Abu Dhabi, the index .ADI added 0.4%, led by a 0.8% increase in market heavyweight First Abu Dhabi Bank FAB.AD and an 8% jump in Dana Gas DANA.AD - its sharpest daily gain since December 2018.
+In Abu Dhabi, the index .ADI gained 0.4%, supported by a 0.8% rise in the country's largest lender First Abu Dhabi Bank FAB.AD.

-Dana Gas announced a 5.5 fils per share dividend for the year 2020, despite posting a 1.38 billion dirhams loss for the year.

-Governments of United Arab Emirates and Israel have entered formal talks to establish a quarantine-free travel corridor between the two countries to boost bilateral exchange following a normalisation deal, state news agency WAM reported on Wednesday.

 SAUDI ARABIA